 Female Infertility Treatment in Columbia, SC

 Discovering the cause of female infertility can be a long and emotional process, but Dr. Albert Odom will be with you every step of the way.
-He will make it his goal to find the right solution for you and your growing family.
-To book an appointment, call (803) 907-7300 today.
+Dr. Odom will make it his goal to find the right solution for you and your growing family.
+Call (803) 907-7300 to schedule your appointment at our women’s health clinic in Columbia today.

 Options for Infertility Treatment

 The suggested treatment will depend on the the type of problem, the age of the woman and her personal preferences.
 Each woman is unique so not every treatment plan will be the same.
 The list below is far from comprehensive, but it introduces some of the most common forms of treatment.

 Medications are useful in treating ovulation issues.
 Typically, they will attempt to regulate hormone levels.
 Women who take fertility drugs have an increased risk for delivering multiple children (twins, triplets, etc.)